& Studio 401 - the art of Mary Lou Arnold

 What can I say?
 It's not easy to talk about yourself is it?
 But really, this is about me AND you, and how you connect with my paintings.
 So, here's a little peek at me...

 I've always been a creative soul, and I LOVE color!
-Every color in the rainbow.
-I don't even have a favorite, although I have a lot of orange, purple and turquoise in my wardrobe.
+I don't even have a favorite color, although I have a lot of orange, (my kitchen is orange) purple and turquoise in my wardrobe.
 For a long time I was into fiber art - quilting, teddy bears, pillows, wall hangings, etc.

 Then, I tried watercolor - swoooooosh!
 I was in love!
 Watching all that luscious color move and mingle on the paper is truly magical!
 I painted every chance I had when I wasn't working at my "real" job.
 I entered shows - and got accepted.
 It's exhilarating, and even more so when someone connects enough with your work that they must have it.
 Your vision becomes a part of their life too.

 My husband & I make our home in a small town in northern Arizona.
-When my husband retired in 2012 we moved here after living in southern California for nearly 30 years.
+We moved here after living in southern California for nearly 30 years.
 We are just 2 hours from the Grand Canyon, only an hour from Sedona, and going back 'home' to see family is just a 7-hour drive away.
 We really have the best of both worlds here.
 Our children are grown and have children of their own; we have two cats that we rescued who keep me company in the studio.
 Gypsy (a calico) and Turbo (a tuxedo) are currently the inspiration for a whimsical painting on the easel.

 Update: We now have a third kitty we rescued in January.
 Cheddar (of course he's a ginger) was abandoned in our neighborhood, and we just couldn't leave him out in the snow!
 After a few tumultuous months, he's now a great fit - Turbo & Gypsy have accepted him, and all is well.
 That painting is being revised... <big Cheshire Cat grin>